lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 Axiom map : forall (a : Type) (b : Type), (a -> b) -> list a -> list b.
 ```

-Again, unamed polymorphic type are supported, so
+Again, unnamed polymorphic typse are supported, so

 ```ocaml
 val ast_to_string : _ ast -> string [@@pure]